DivadNojnarg/CaPO4Sim/README.md

 - option to change the dashboard theme
 - new about section (credits)

+## Changelog version 3 (treatments app)
+- major update of the design: new dashboard display
+- major update on the parameter display: now they are accessible
+- refine some help text written in the zoom area
+- new about section (credits)

 # **To do** list

 ## General

-- set a load balancer (Ready to be done)
+- set a load balancer (Ready to be done).
 - <del>set authentication</del> (DONE).
-- <del>use a compiled model instead of only deSolve core<del> (DONE)
+- <del>use a compiled model instead of only deSolve core<del> (DONE).
 - <del>write "about" section for the staff</del> (DONE).
-- update the main website
+- <del>update the main website</del> (DONE).
-- refine video tutorials
+- refine video tutorials.
 - make animations on visnetwork (blinking,...)